eemeli/yaml-docs/source/includes/_cst_parser.md

 }
 ```

-The AST tree of a valid YAML document should have a single non-`Comment` `ContentNode` in its `contents` array.
+The CST tree of a valid YAML document should have a single non-`Comment` `ContentNode` in its `contents` array.
 Multiple values indicates that the input is malformed in a way that made it impossible to determine the proper structure of the document.